Neil Paterson (writer): Writing career and later life

 After his football career finished he became a writer, initially as a sports journalist for D.C.
 Thomson and after the Second World War as an author, penning a number of well received novels and short stories.
 Paterson won the Atlantic Award for Literature in 1946.

-He adapted his own short story The Kidnappers for a cinema version released in 1953.
-Subsequently, he wrote a number of other screenplays, including the first screen version of John Braine's novel Room at the Top (1959) which later won the Academy Award for Best Adapted Screenplay.
+He adapted his own short story The Kidnappers for a cinema version released in 1953 and directed by Philip Leacock.
+Subsequently, he wrote a number of other screenplays, including The Woman for Joe, two more collaborations with Phillip Leacock and the first screen version of John Braine's novel Room at the Top (1959) which later won the Academy Award for Best Adapted Screenplay.
 Paterson served as a governor for the British Film Institute, National Film School and the Arts Council of Great Britain and as an executive for Grampian Television.

 He died in 1995 at Crieff, Tayside (now part of Perth and Kinross).